-32.3(3) An eligible participant who successfully completes an approved program will not be awarded a high school equivalency diploma until the participant reaches 18 years of age and the participant's ninth grade class has graduated from high school.
-[ARC 3630C, IAB 2/14/18, effective 3/21/18]
+32.2(3) An eligible participant who successfully completes an approved program will not be awarded a high school equivalency diploma until the participant reaches 18 years of age and the participant's ninth grade class has graduated from high school.
+This subrule does not apply to eligible participants described in paragraphs 32.2(1)"a" through "c," who may receive their diploma at any time after completion.
+[ARC 7655C, IAB 3/6/24, effective 4/10/24]

-281-32.4(259A) By whom administered.
-An approved program shall be administered by an eligible institution.
-An eligible institution may provide one or more approved programs.
-The department shall maintain a process by which an eligible institution may submit an application to offer an approved program.

-[ARC 3630C, IAB 2/14/18, effective 3/21/18]
+281-32.3(259A) By whom administered.
+An approved program is to be administered by an eligible institution, which may provide one or more approved programs.
+The department will maintain a process by which an eligible institution may apply to offer an approved program.
+[ARC 7655C, IAB 3/6/24, effective 4/10/24]

-281-32.5(259A) Diploma, transcript, verification fees.
-Upon payment to the department or its designee of a fee for the actual cost of production and distribution of a high school equivalency diploma, transcript, or verification letter not to exceed \$10 per document, the department shall issue a high school equivalency diploma, transcript, or verification letter to an applicant who has achieved the minimum standards established in this chapter.
-Upon payment to the department or its designee of a fee for the actual cost of verification and issuance of a duplicate diploma, transcript, and verification letter not to exceed \$15, the department or its designee shall issue a duplicate diploma, transcript, or provide verification to the applicant or person authorized by the applicant to request these documents.
+281-32.4(259A) Diploma, transcript, verification fees.
+Upon payment to the department or its designee of a fee for the actual cost of production and distribution of a high school equivalency diploma, transcript, or verification letter not to exceed \$20 per document, the department will issue a high school equivalency diploma, transcript, or verification letter to an applicant who has achieved the minimum standards established in this chapter.
+Upon payment to the department or its designee of a fee for the actual cost of verification and issuance of a duplicate diploma, transcript, and verification letter not to exceed \$20, the department or its designee will issue a duplicate diploma, transcript, or provide verification to the applicant or person authorized by the applicant to request these documents.
 Approved providers must track and submit to the department evidence of the applicant's completion of the program requirements for the issuance of a high school equivalency diploma.
-[ARC 3630C, IAB 2/14/18, effective 3/21/18]
+[ARC 7655C, IAB 3/6/24, effective 4/10/24]

-281-32.6(259A) Application, course, and testing fees.
-The applicant or the applicant's supporting agency shall pay an application, course, or testing fee to cover only necessary and reasonable testing or program costs.
-Fees paid directly to an approved program are considered program income and shall adhere to the federal Office for Management and Budget Uniform Guidance cost principles, as codified in 2 CFR Section 200.80.
+281-32.5(259A) Application, course, and testing fees.
+The applicant or the applicant's supporting agency is to pay an application, course, or testing fee to cover only necessary and reasonable testing or program costs.
+Fees paid directly to an approved program are considered program income and are to adhere to the federal Office for Management and Budget Uniform Guidance cost principles (as codified in 2 CFR §200.80), effective December 13, 2023.

-[ARC 3630C, IAB 2/14/18, effective 3/21/18]
+[ARC 7655C, IAB 3/6/24, effective 4/10/24]

-281-32.7(259A) High school equivalency diploma program based on a department-approved test.
-The department shall award a high school equivalency diploma to an applicant who achieves the appropriate minimum standard scores on an approved test.
+281-32.6(259A) High school equivalency diploma program based on a department-approved test.
+The department will award a high school equivalency diploma to an applicant who achieves the appropriate minimum standard scores on an approved test.

-32.7(1) Validity of test scores.
-Scores on an approved test shall remain valid for a period of five years from the date of the first subtest taken.
+32.6(1) Validity of test scores.
+Scores on an approved test remain valid for a period of five years from the date of the first subtest taken.
 If an applicant has not earned a high school equivalency diploma within this five-year period, the applicant must retake any expired subtest.
-The only exception is for test series that expire prior to the five-year period, in which case all previously taken subtests are void and must be retaken.
+The only exception is for test series that expire prior to the five-year period, in which case all previously taken subtests are void.

-32.7(2) Retest.
-Any applicant not achieving the minimum standard test score on any subtest in effect at the time of testing shall be permitted to apply for retest.
+32.6(2) Retest.
+Any applicant not achieving the minimum standard test score on any subtest in effect at the time of testing is permitted to apply for retest.
 Applicants may retest twice per calendar year, provided one of the following conditions is met: